pymkm.io.stopping_power¶

 - Parameters:

-data (dict) – Dictionary containing all required fields.
+data (dict) – Dictionary containing serialized table data.

 - Returns: